 Suzy Schultz has little formal art training, but was exposed to art at an early age through her mother, who is a painter.
 She graduated from Auburn University with a degree in Mathematics Education and taught high school for 4 1/2 years.
 Taking a leave of absence, she spent a year overseas in Poland.
 On returning, she did some part-time graphic design work for a local missions agency, and was eventually hired to help with their publications.
 There she was mentored and nurtured in her artistic talent, and encouraged to paint for illustrations used in the magazine.
 When her mentor and boss left to go on the mission field six years later, she was told she needed to leave her job and paint full time, which she did.

 She has painted full-time since 1995, and has won many awards for her work.
-Her work has been featured in American Art Collector, Drawing, and Watercolor Magic magazines.
-She has also had work published in art books by Rockport Publishers and International Artist Publishers, as well as Strokes of Genius 2, Strokes of Genius 3, and Strokes of Geniues 6, Northlight Publishers, and Splash 13 and Splash 21, F & W Media.
+Her work has been featured in American Art Collector, Drawing, The Art of Watercolour and Watercolor Magic magazines.
+She has also had work published in art books by Rockport Publishers and International Artist Publishers, as well as Strokes of Genius 2, Strokes of Genius 3, and Strokes of Geniues 6, Northlight Publishers, and Splash 13, Splash 21 and Splash 22, F & W Media.
 Her work has been juried into many shows, most recently American Watercolor Society, The Philadelphia Watercolor Society, National Watercolor Society, the San Diego Watercolor Society, Southern Watercolor Society, Fort Wayne Museum of Art Contemporary Realism Biennial, “Georgia Artists Select Georgia Artists” at the Museum of Contemporary Art in Atlanta, GA, and is an Art Renewal Center Salon 2018 and 2019 Finalist.

 Most recently, Suzy has ventured into street art, taking the fine art of the studio outside, onto sides of buildings.
 Her murals can be seen in Atlanta, GA and St. Petersburg, FL.

 Suzy lives, works and teaches in Atlanta, Georgia.
-Her work can be seen at Art on Broad, Augusta, GA; at Silver Fox Gallery in Hendersonville, NC; at Black Art in America, Columbus, GA; at dk Gallery, Marietta, GA; and at ARTicles Gallery in St. Petersburg, FL.
+Her work can be seen at Art on Broad, Augusta, GA; at Silver Fox Gallery in Hendersonville, NC; at dk Gallery, Marietta, GA; and at ARTicles Gallery in St. Petersburg, FL.